nexusproject/phcl/docs/runtime.md

 in a normal declaration is an error because there is no current generation item to resolve.

 Apply `@generate(...)` only once per declaration class.
-Use `derive(...)` when custom generation code needs to build declarations across multiple dimensions or naming rules.
+For custom generation across multiple dimensions or naming rules, prefer ordinary Python loops with `label(...)` and local class declarations.

 Inheritance should happen before `@generate(...)` is applied.
 A generated template is a final materialization template, so subclassing it afterwards is